dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-codeql.md

     ![Create a new file](./media/actions/codeql/create-new-file.jpg)
     **Figure 5:** Create a new file.

-1. Enter `codeql/codeql-config.yml` as the name (this creates the file in a folder) and paste in the following code:
+1. Enter `codeql/codeql-config.yml` as the name.
+This creates the file in a folder.
+Paste in the following code:

     ```yml
     name: "Security and Quality"